Policy Summary

 This policy is rated as having an EASY level of implementation difficulty

-Generally, the policy has been proposed as a federal level intervention, although the ability of such a fund to be established at local, state, and federal levels speaks to its adaptability.
+Generally, the policy has been proposed as a federal-level intervention, although the ability of such a fund to be established at local, state, and federal levels speaks to its adaptability.
 The growth in private sector funds of this type is further testament.
 The policy faces significant opposition politically.
 Organizationally, it would not necessarily require the creation of new structures or major reforms since infrastructure exists at the federal as well as local levels (although potential expansion would be necessary).